 Who is afraid of ITER?

-Like Russian dolls — where each doll rests inside a larger one — the facility is engineered to keep the materials with the highest radioactivity in the very centre of the complex, surrounded by multiple protective layers.
+Like Russian dolls—where each doll rests inside a larger one—the facility is engineered to keep the materials with the highest radioactivity in the very centre of the complex, surrounded by multiple protective layers.
 Maintenance and refurbishment of parts is performed through remote handling.
-A two metre-thick concrete wall, or 'bioshield' surrounds the tokamak to protect workers and the environment.
-Openings in the bioshield for diagnostics and remote handling are fitted with 'plugs' to prevent radiation from escaping, and further shielding systems.
+A two metre-thick concrete wall, or "bioshield" surrounds the Tokamak to protect workers and the environment.
+Openings in the bioshield for diagnostics and remote handling are fitted with "plugs" to prevent radiation from escaping, plus further shielding systems.

 Click here to view the video...

 Many more videos are available on the ITER video page...